Alpha1337k/converter/README.md

 # Or add to your .*sh file.
 alias converter='docker run --rm --volume "`pwd`:/data" --user `id -u`:`id -g` -it converter'
 ```

+## Bugs, features.
+Please use the tools GitHub provides to contact me.
+Pull requests and issues / requests are always welcome!